luislobo/sails-hook-waterline-safe-criteria/README.md

 into `User.destroy({})` and deletes every record.

 `sails-hook-waterline-safe-criteria` adds a guard without forking Waterline.
-The hook is secure by default; you can opt out globally, per model, or on individual queries when you really need the legacy behaviour.
+The hook is secure by default; you can opt out globally, per model, or on individual queries when you really need the legacy behavior.

 ## Requirements